spinolaju/spotify-pipeline/README.md

+## Background
+### Context
+Spotify is a popular music streaming service that provides access to millions of songs and artist information.
+The Spotify API provides an easy way to access and query a vast amount of that music data.
+With the Spotify API, developers can get access to detailed information about specific tracks, albums, and artists.
+However, many of the data formats provided by the Spotify API are limited and difficult to access and query.
+In order to access and query these data formats, a data pipeline can be implemented.
+A data pipeline is a series of steps that are taken to extract data from a source, transform it into a usable format, and store it in a database.
+This process allows then to access and query data formats that it is not possible to get with raw data from Spotify.

-## Scope
+### Scope

-The goal of this project is to build a pipeline that requests data from Spotify.
-The pipeline should be able to handle data requests regarding artists contents, store the requested data in a secure database where queries can be run against, to answer the questions below.
+ This project will focus on developing a data acquisition and preprocessing pipeline using the Spotify API to request artist data.
+It will be implemented using Python and the data will be stored in a relational database such as SQL Server.
+Subsenquently, queries can be run against the database, to answer the questions below.
-* In which year/decade did they release the most albums/songs?
 * What is the shortest/longest album? (in minutes).
 * What is the loudest album?

-To achieve this goal, the project will include the following steps:

-1. Setting up a secure server and database (data lake).
-2. Creating an ETL (Extract, Transform, Load) pipeline to gather data from the Spotify API.
-3. Extracting the data from the Spotify API into the data lake.
-4. Transforming the data into a format that can be easily queried, such as a tabular format.
-5. Creating queries to answer the questions.
-For example, to answer the first question (In which year/decade did they release the most albums/ songs), a query can be created to group the albums/songs by year/decade and count the number of albums/songs released in each.
-6. Testing and debugging the pipeline to ensure it is functioning properly.
-7. Documenting the project and creating user guides to ensure smooth user experience.

 ## Requirements
 * The pipeline shall support scalability as the number of albums varies from one artist to another, therefore the system shall be able to handle a growing amount of data.
 * The pipeline shall transform the data gathered to fix problems within the data like empty data or wrong format.
 This can potentially include data type casting, joins, and aggregations.
 * The data shall be loaded into a data lake storage system to allow further processing and analysis of the data.
 * The pipeline shall be able to extract and store the data in a structured format.
 * The pipeline shall be able to monitor and alert users to any anomalies in the data.
-* The pipeline shall have an automated testing system to ensure the data is correct and within the expected parameters.

-## Non-Functional Requirements

-* The pipeline shall be secure and have proper access control and authentication mechanisms.
-* The pipeline shall be reliable, robust and fault tolerant.
-* The pipeline shall have a low latency and be able to process data in a timely manner.
-* The pipeline shall have a scalable architecture to support large workloads.
-* The pipeline shall have a flexible architecture that can be easily adapted to changing requirements.

-## Initial Design
+## Design

+### Data Acquisition:
-1. Client sends API request to Spotify API.
+1. Obtain an API key from Spotify Developer website.
-2. API request is processed by the Spotify API server.
+2. Use the API key to access the Spotify API and make a request for the artist's data.
-3. API server queries the Spotify database for the requested information.
+3. Get the JSON out of the response object.

-4. Database returns the requested information to the API server.
+### Data Preprocessing and transformation:
+1. Clean up the data by removing any unnecessary columns or rows.
+2. Normalize the data by converting any dates or times into a uniform format.
+4. Perform any necessary data transformations such as aggregations or summaries.
+5. Validate the data by checking for any inconsistencies or errors.

+### Loading:
-5. API server returns the data to the client.
+1. Load the data into the SQL Server database on Azure.
-6. The fetched data is processed to filter out only the needed data from the response.
-7. The processed data is loaded into a database.
+2. Create and run queries to answer the questions.
+For example, to answer the first question (What is the shortest/longest album?), a query can be created to group the songs by album and sum the tracks length for each album.
+3. Test and debug the pipeline to ensure it is functioning properly.